rrborja/minesweeper/CONTRIBUTING.md

 Contributing License Agreement
 ==============================
-Before contributing and your pull requests to be accepted, we ask you to sign the [Contributing License Agreement](https://cla-assistant.io/rrborja/minesweeper) for the protection of everyone who made this project successfully grow.
+Before contributing and your pull requests to be accepted, we ask you to electronically sign the [Contributing License Agreement](https://cla-assistant.io/rrborja/minesweeper) for the protection of everyone who made this project successfully grow.

 For corporations who want to contribute, please email to inquiry@brute.io